nichoth/template-preact-and-stuff/README.md

 # template preact and stuff
-A template for preact apps plus some other stuff that I like to use -- libraries for events and state management, that kind of thing.
+A template for preact apps plus some other stuff that I like to use -- state management, events, that kind of thing.

 The build process and development scripts are based on budo and browserify.
 CSS is done with `node-sass`.